NCCP Coaching Pathways

 In Canada, coach education and training is guided by the Coaching Association of Canada (CAC).
 Under CAC supervision, each National Sport Organization (NSO) is developing coach education that best matches the needs of both athletes and coaches.

-National Coach Certification Program (NCCP)
+IN-DEPTH OVERVIEW: National Coach Certification Program (NCCP)

 The National Coaching Certification Program (NCCP) was developed in 1974 to provide training and certification to coaches in more than 60 sports.
 The NCCP is competency based which means the educational experiences are interactive and involve more than rote information (what you know).
 They also focus on the “how” of coaching and the implementation of your knowledge (what you can DO with what you know).
 A significant focus of the NCCP is accessing coaches’ prior knowledge and engaging their expertise in dialogue, practice, and interaction.
 In this way, even experienced coaches with an extensive knowledge base can glean important skills, networking, and self-evaluation opportunities through the NCCP process.

 Basic Registration Requirements

 Basic Registration Requirements begin with creating a free account with the Coaching Association of Canada.
 This will give you an NCCP number for use in all your coaching courses.
 Then complete a Criminal Records Check (CRC), the CAC’s Making Ethical Decisions module (MED) and SafeSport Training (or Respect in Sport).